portellam/deploy-VFIO/README.md

     - For AMD machines:&nbsp;`AMD-Vi`
     - For Intel machines:&ensp;&nbsp;`VT-d`
     - ARM (`SMMU`) and other CPU architectures are not explicitly supported by this script.

+## Get
+- To download this script, you may:
+  - Clone the repository:
+    1. Open a Command Line Interface (CLI).
+      - Open a console emulator (for Debian systems: Konsole).
+      - Open a existing console: press `CTRL` + `ALT` + `F2`, `F3`, `F4`, `F5`, or `F6`.
+        - **To return to the desktop,** press `CTRL` + `ALT` + `F7`.
+        - `F1` is reserved for debug output of the Linux kernel.
+        - `F7` is reserved for video output of the desktop environment.
+        - `F8` and above are unused.

+    2. Change your directory to your home folder or anywhere safe: `cd ~`
+    3. Clone the repository: `git clone https://www.github.com/portellam/deploy-vfio`
+  - Download the ZIP file:
+    1. Viewing from the top of the repository's (current) webpage, click the green `<>&nbsp;Code&nbsp;` drop-down icon.
+    2. Click `Download ZIP`.
+Save this file.
+    3. Open the `.zip` file, then extract its contents.
+- To make this script executable, you must:
+  1. Open the CLI (see above).
+  2. Go to the directory of where the cloned/extracted repository folder is: `cd name_of_parent_folder/deploy-vfio/`
+  3. Make the installer script file executable: `chmod +x installer.bash`
+    - Do **not** make any other script files executable.
+The installer will perform this action.
+    - Do **not** make any non-script file executable.
+This is not necessary and potentially dangerous.

 ## Usage
 **`installer.bash`**